 Reading: In addition to being writing intensive, ENGL 1A is also a reading course.
 You will read a variety of rhetorical and professional works on considered topics.
 All readings will include useful models of writing for academic, general, and specific audiences.
 Diversity: SJSU studies include an emphasis on diversity.
 Readings for the course will include writers of different genders and from different socio-economic classes.

-Final Exam: As part of your final experience in the course, you will create a multimodal "pechakucha" style to present to the class on the date of the final.
-Projects will be related to the primary issues discussed in the course.
+Final Exam: As part of your final experience in the course, you will create a semester portfolio and Reflective Analysis essay to turn in on the date of the final.